jadhav-anvesh/AI-gate-surveillance-system/README.md

 This project was developed as part of the **Summer Research Internship Program (SRIP)**.

-The application processes live CCTV or RTSP streams and performs real-time vehicle analytics, including:
+The application processes live RTSP streams and performs real-time vehicle analytics, including:

 * 🚗 Vehicle Detection
 * 🎯 Multi-Object Tracking